Lauri44/arch-hyprland-config/README.md

 >[!NOTE]
->This repo is just fork from the ser [binneweb](https://github.com/binnewbs/arch-hyprland/tree/main) <br>
+>This repo is just fork from the user: [binneweb](https://github.com/binnewbs/arch-hyprland/tree/main)
+><br>
+><br>
->I forked his repos since it currently is not up-to-date regarding the hyprland config syntax
->and therefore does not work.
+>I forked his repos since it currently is not up-to-date regarding the hyprland config syntax and therefore does not work.

 # MY HYPRLAND RICE
 This rice uses configs from many repos, so it's not 100% pure my creation!